aws/aws-eks-best-practices/content/cost_optimization/cost_optimization.md

 This is available as an [AWS Quickstart](https://aws.amazon.com/quickstart/architecture/spotinst-ocean-eks/) developed by Spotinst, Inc. in collaboration with AWS.

-The EKS workshop also has a module on [Optimized Worker Node on Amazon EKS Management](https://eksworkshop.com/beginner/190_ocean/) with Ocean by Spot.io which includes sections on cost aloocation, right sizing and scaling strategies.
+The EKS workshop also has a module on [Optimized Worker Node on Amazon EKS Management](https://eksworkshop.com/beginner/190_ocean/) with Ocean by Spot.io which includes sections on cost allocation, right sizing and scaling strategies.

 ***Yotascale***